randalln/fitbit-heart-rate-service/README.md

 A pair of apps: one for a Fitbit&trade; smart watch, and one for an Android or iOS device, that create a mock Bluetooth heart rate monitor.

-This lets you share real time heart rate data from the Fitbit watch with exercise equipment (like Peloton) or fitness apps (like Strava, Zwift, or Wahoo).
+This lets you share real time heart rate data from the Fitbit&trade; watch with exercise equipment (like Peloton) or fitness apps (like Strava, Zwift, or Wahoo).

 Currently, the Fitbit&trade; smart watches measure heart rate, but do not advertise as generic heart rate monitors and can only maintain one Bluetooth Low Energy connection with the Fitbit&trade; mobile app.
 As a workaround, we'll send heart rate data from the watch to the mobile device.
 Then, we'll run our app that appears as a Bluetooth Low Energy peripheral and advertises as a generic heart rate monitor.
-Finally, we'll push heart rate data from the Fitbit mobile app to our **FB Heart Rate Monitor** app.
+Finally, we'll push heart rate data from the Fitbit&trade; mobile app to our **FB Heart Rate Monitor** app.

 Much thanks to the original author, [@mogenson](https://github.com/mogenson/fitbit-heart-rate-service)